MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 Also because only one account type is supported, the *AccountType* and *ApplicationType* value sets are removed.
 In turn the *AccountType* element is removed from the [AdvertiserAccount](../customer-management-service/advertiseraccount.md) object, the *CustomerAppScope* element is removed from the [User](../customer-management-service/user.md) object, and the *ApplicationScope* request element is removed from the [FindAccounts](../customer-management-service/findaccounts.md), [FindAccountsOrCustomersInfo](../customer-management-service/findaccountsorcustomersinfo.md), [GetCustomersInfo](../customer-management-service/getcustomersinfo.md), and [SignupCustomer](../customer-management-service/signupcustomer.md) operations.

 #### <a name="customer-businessaddress"></a>Business Address
-The *CustomerAddress* element is removed from the [Customer](../customer-management-service/customer.md) object.
-Instead, the *BusinessAddress* of each [AdvertiserAccount](../customer-management-service/advertiseraccount.md) will be required.

 The *BusinessName* element is added to the [Address](../customer-management-service/address.md) object.
 It is required for *BusinessAddress* of each [AdvertiserAccount](../customer-management-service/advertiseraccount.md), and ignored if you set it with the [User](../customer-management-service/user.md) address.

 #### <a name="customer-advertiseraccount"></a>AutoTag Type